proyecto26/Roxy-Fileman-for-Node.js/README.md

 # Roxy Fileman for Node.js
-Roxy Fileman for Node.js is ready for use with CKEditor and TinyMCE WYSIWYG html editors.
+Roxy Fileman is free open source file manager for .NET, PHP and Node.js, ready for use with CKEditor and TinyMCE WYSIWYG html editors.
+It could be easily integrated into a CMS or any other web application.
+Fileman is based on JQuery and JQueryUI libraries and it's compatible with all modern browsers - Internet Explorer, Firefox, Google Chrome, Safary and Opera.

 ![Roxy Fileman for Node.js](public/screen.png)